isaiahpettingill/wasm96-v-sdk/README.md

 ## Recent Fixes

+### AV Module Refactor (host/core)
+The large `av/mod.rs` file has been split into multiple modules (`audio.rs`, `graphics.rs`, `resources.rs`, `storage.rs`, `utils.rs`, `tests.rs`) for better organization and maintainability.
+All public functions are re-exported from `av` to maintain API compatibility.

+### Runtime Module Refactor (host/core)
+The large `runtime/mod.rs` file has been split into multiple modules (`runtime.rs`, `imports.rs`) for better organization and maintainability.
+All public functions are re-exported from `runtime` to maintain API compatibility.

 ### GIF decoding + scaling (host/core)
 The libretro core correctly decodes animated GIFs as indexed-color images and expands them to RGBA using the per-frame palette (or the global palette when the frame does not provide one).
-Scaled GIF rendering uses nearest-neighbor resampling so `gif_draw_scaled` produces correctly-sized output.
+Scaled GIF rendering uses nearest-neighbor resampling so `gif_draw_key_scaled` produces correctly-sized output.

 ### PNG decoding + drawing (host/core)
-The core now supports decoding **encoded PNG bytes** on the host and blitting the image at its natural size.
-This is intended for guests that embed PNG assets via `include_bytes!` and don’t want to ship a guest-side PNG decoder.

-In the Rust SDK, use:
-- `graphics::image_png(x, y, png_bytes)`

-(Under the hood this maps to the import `wasm96_graphics_image_png(x, y, ptr, len)`.)
+The core supports decoding **encoded PNG bytes** on the host.
+Guests can draw PNGs directly via `image_png` or register them as keyed resources for repeated use (see “ABI notes: keyed resources (strings)” above).

+### SDK Parity
+Both Rust and Zig SDKs now implement the full set of core features, including all drawing primitives, audio playback, and input handling.

 ### Triangle rasterization (host/core)
 Filled triangles are rasterized using a barycentric (edge-function) fill in the core.
 The implementation is winding-invariant (vertex order does not change filled results), deterministic, and clips to the framebuffer bounds.